San Fernando Valley Child Custody Lawyers

-Fighting for the Best Interests of Your Child
+Proudly Fighting For The Best Interests of Your Child With Years of Experience

 California child custody law can be highly complex and confusing.
 An attorney may play an important role in helping a parent understand his or her custody rights in regards to a divorce or legal separation.
 At Cutter & Lax Attorneys at Law, we understand that child custody is one of the most important points of any divorce or separation agreement.
 You want what's best for your child, but your spouse may be unwilling to cooperate, may be unfit to be involved in raising your child or children, or may have different views on how to resolve your custody dispute.
 It is important that you have a lawyer on your side to fight for your rights and represent your interests.

 What Do Judges Look For In Child Custody Cases?

 The judge bases child custody choices on the very best interests of the

 child's needs.
 Judges highly favor keeping a child in a plan that the

 child recognizes, such as allowing a kid to stay in the very same school

 However, the judge can deny a request to move if he or she believes the parent making the demand is trying to reject or restrict the other parent's access to the child.

 What Are The Different Types of Child Custody in San Fernando?